JuustMarwan/Swim.gg-Core/README.md

 - **Database Type**: SwimCore uses MariaDB with MySQL syntax.
 - **Required**: A database connection must be established for the server to run properly.
 - If you have no database, you can modify the code to not call the load and save component functions in the `SwimPlayer` class
+- Slight caveat, the yaml files in config and local database are formatted a bit different, local database wants things wrapped in quotes for each field.

 ### Configuration: